Books I Recommend in Eating Disorder Therapy (From a Salt Lake City Therapist)

 9. The Body Keeps the Score

-“The Body Keeps the Score” is the trauma bible.
-This is a heavy and comprehensive book of research and case studies on how trauma impacts the body and the brain.
+“The Body Keeps the Score” is a heavy and comprehensive book of research and case studies on how trauma impacts the body and the brain.
 I find this book can be pretty triggering to people that have experiences trauma so I don’t recommend diving headfirst into reading it.
 I reference this book at least once a day as a therapist because of how often the concepts are useful in the work I do with clients.
 If you have experienced trauma and want to learn more about yourself, I would consider reading this book when you are in the emotional space to do so.

 10. What Happened to You